 With a dental PPO, the amount you owe after a dental visit is known as coinsurance.
 Most dental PPO plans cover 100% of preventative and diagnostic dental services, 80% of basic dental services and 50% of major dental services.
 You would be responsible for 20% of the cost of basic dental services and 50% of the cost of major dental services.

-Which dental plan is the best?
+Which dental insurance is the best?

 The dental plan that’s right for you depends on your particular needs.
 Dental plans aren’t one-size-fits-all.
 Take some time to identify what is most important to you.
-If you appreciate the flexibility of being able to see any dentist you want or require specialized dental care, a dental PPO may be best.
-If you’re looking to keep your costs as low as possible, a prepaid dental plan may be in your best interest.
+If you appreciate the flexibility of being able to see any dentist you want, a dental PPO may be best.
+If you’re looking to keep costs as low as possible, a prepaid dental plan may be in your best interest.
+You might also want to look into a dental savings plan.

 What is a dental savings plan?

-With an Aetna dental savings plan, you pay a low annual or monthly membership fee and receive discounts between 10% and 60% off the cost of most dental procedures as long as you visit an in-network dentist.
+A dental savings plan, also known as a dental discount plan, incorporates some of the advantages of both a prepaid dental plan and a dental PPO.
+With an Aetna dental savings plan, you pay a low annual or monthly membership fee and receive discounts between 10% and 50% off the cost of most dental procedures as long as you visit an in-network dentist.
+Dental savings plans don’t have waiting periods or annual maximum spending limits and may be the best choice if you have a significant amount of dental care that needs to be completed ASAP, and weren’t recently covered by dental insurance.

 How to choose the best dental insurance plan?

 Identify your particular needs, and think about what’s most important to you.
 Then, do a little more digging into prepaid dental plans, dental PPO plans, and dental savings plan and compare things like monthly premiums, treatments covered, deductibles, waiting periods and annual maximums.
-If you already have a dentist who you would like to keep seeing, ask what plan they would recommend based on their knowledge of your oral health needs with a just little work, you’ll find a dental plan that makes the most sense for you and if you ever need assistance, give us a call!
+If you already have a dentist who you would like to keep seeing, ask what plan they would recommend based on their knowledge of your oral health needs with a just little work, you’ll find a dental plan that makes the most sense for you.
+If you ever need assistance, give us a call!